top of page

 Elsen Tasarkhai and Mt.
 Khugnu Khan

 Start the day with a visit to Erdenesiin Khuree, a new art gallery focused on traditional Mongolian calligraphy.
-From there, head to the Elsen Tasarkhai sand dunes, locate in the middle of the steppe.
+From there, head to the Elsen Tasarkhai sand dunes, located in the middle of the steppe.
 Hike around Mt.
 Khugnu Khan and visit the ruins of the Uvgun Monastery.
 An optional horse back or camel riding tour will be available (at your own risk).
+After lunch, return to Ulaanbatar.

 Image by Tom Schuller